Always knowing when to

 - Report robin sightings to Journey North.

-- Primrose plants can be discarded after flowering or planted directly in shaded well-drained garden area.
-They will go dormant during summer months and require heavy organic mulch to protect from the summer heat and winter cold.
+- They’ll go dormant during the summer months and require a thick layer of coarse organic mulch to protect them from the summer heat and winter cold.

 - Discard indoor-blooming bulbs: tulip, daffodil, hyacinth, or crocus.
 They won’t bloom again.